 Young males are over-represented in road crashes.
 Part of the problem is their proneness to boredom, a hardwired personality factor that leads to risky driving.
-This research aims to design innovative technologies to make safe driving more pleasurable and stimulating for young males than risky driving.
+This research designed innovative technologies to make safe driving more pleasurable and stimulating for young males than risky driving.

-Two ubicomp design concepts will be evaluated in an Advanced Driving Simulator:
+Two ubicomp design concepts were evaluated in CARRS-Q’s Advanced Driving Simulator:

 - Can the replacement of risky driving stimuli with alternative stimuli reduce risky driving?